 In the early 80's The Poor Farmer, Ronnie Greene; was growing acres & acres of vegetables on a farm in the Ballard area of Patrick County.
 In the fall of 1982 Ronnie ask Wilodean McAlexander, who at that time ran Meadows of Dan Food Market, if he could set up beside the food market and sell his home grown produce; she was very kind and allowed him to do this.
 Ronnie and his son Jason began to sell his home grown mountain produce off the back of a wagon that first season in 1982.
 The next season in 1983 they thought they had hit the top, they built a shed on top of a truck bed, and began to sell his home grown produce along with lots of local honey and canfoods.
 This little vegetable farm stand was a success.
 The tourists coming to the mountain, and off the Blue Ridge Parkway found the Poor Farmer's little produce stand and responded so well to it, that his customer's were taking up most of the parking space in the parking lot.
 He knew then that his little business could not stay where it was for much longer.

-In January 1984 the old gulf service station became available to lease across the road from where his produce stand was located.
-Ronnie made arrangements to get it leased, but not in his name.
-It took 2 months of renovating.
-He had several farm hands helping him but the main one was Jose' Flores.
+In January 1984 Ronnie leased & renovated the old gulf service station across the road from Meadows of Dan Food Market.
+This old gulf service station use to be managed by my uncle, Douglas Puckett.
+It took two long months of renovations.
+He had several people helping him but the main one was Jose' Flores.
 He was Ronnie's right arm on the farm for over 20 years.
-The grand opening was March 1.
-Ronnie then had a bigger and better location to sell his homegrown mountain produce, along with other unique items.
-Unfortunately; The Poor Farmer is no longer affliated with this location he started in 1984.
+The grand opening was March 1, 1984.
+Ronnie then had a bigger and better location to sell his produce and other unique items.
+Unfortunately, The Poor Farmer is no longer affliated with this location he started in 1984.

 Mountain Cabbage grown on our farm in Vesta!